pixlee/ios-sdk-carthage/README.md

 To run the example project, clone the repo, and run `carthage update` from the Example directory first.
 Then in `PXLAppDelegate.m` set `PXLClientAPIKey` to your API key (available from the Pixlee dashboard).
 Then in `PXLExampleAlbumViewController.m` set the album id that you wish to display as `PXLAlbumIdentifier`.

 To run the project, open example.xcodeproj in Xcode.

+Go to Build Phases > Copy Bundle Resources and press the +

+Select Add Other... and navigate to the Example directory, then from there to Carthage > Build > iOS

+Add all of the png files in the pixlee_sdk.framework and press Open.

 Run the project and you should see a grid of photos from that album.

 ## License